ARCHER2-HPC/archer2-website/community/events/celebration-of-science-2024.md

 </section>

-The registration deadline is 29th February 2024.

 ## Call for Posters

-We would like to invite the ARCHER2 community to submit posters for presentation at the ARCHER2 Celebration of Science.
-Please complete the Poster Abstract Submission Form <link> and email it to events@archer2.ac.uk by Tuesday 23rd January 2024.
+We would like to invite the ARCHER2 community to submit posters for presentation at the ARCHER2 Celebration of Science on the 7th - 8th March 2024.
+Please complete the [Poster Abstract Submission Form ](ARCHER2_Celebration_of_Science_Poster_Abstract_Submission_Form.docx) and email it to events@archer2.ac.uk by **Tuesday 23rd January 2024**.